 Or you decide that you want to cook pasta alla carbonara and quickly search the internet for the ingredients while you are at the grocery store.
 You end up buying ham and standard parmesan instead of guanciale and pecorino.
 On top of that, you will also mess up a bit the cooking process and you will have a miserable dinner.

-How does that compare to sports sponsorship, here we go: before signing a sports sponsorship deal, a brand needs to have already in mind the key pillars of its activation plan.
+How does that compare to sports sponsorship, here we go: before signing a sports sponsorship deal, a brand needs to have already in mind the key pillars of its plan and also the timing and of the activations.
 If not, they will end up buying useless marketing rights and leaving on the table crucial ones.
+That's why sponsorship activation planning is crucial and you should always think ahead when structuring your marketing rights package.

 For instance, if your ambition as a brand is to drive traffic to your website is pretty much pointless to spend money on a large number of hospitality passes.
 It would be much more effective to ask for additional access to the drivers to create content.
-And, perhaps, just a few passes for the winners of the competitions that you will organise on your website.
+And, perhaps, just a few passes for the winners of the competitions that you will organise on your website to generate online reach and engagement .

 In our previous article, we have already touched base on the importance of selecting the right championship and the right team but this is not enough when a sponsorship package is being negotiated without a clear idea of the activation.